alerenda/alerenda.github.io/_reports/IDOR/idor.md

-> At first glance, an authorization mechanism appears to be in place.
-However, the presence of such a check does not necessarily mean that the endpoint is free of flaws: it may still be vulnerable to IDOR (*and indeed it is, since this challenge exists*).
+> At a first glance, an authorization mechanism is in place.
+However, the presence of such a check does not necessarily mean that the authorization functionality is free of flaws: it may still be vulnerable to IDOR (*and indeed it is, since this challenge exists*).
 Further hints provided by the [companion website](https://pwning.owasp-juice.shop/companion-guide/latest/part2/broken-access-control.html#_put_an_additional_product_into_another_users_shopping_basket)  may help identify where the authorization logic fails and how the vulnerability can be exploited.

 **Try to complete the challenge!**